 Watch for: Contractor accounts with excessive permissions, access that persists past engagement end dates, third-party users accessing data outside their defined scope.

-Why Traditional Security Tools Fall Short
+Why Traditional Security Tools Miss Insider Threats

 Most security infrastructure was built to stop threats coming in, not threats that are already inside.
 Firewalls, intrusion detection systems, and perimeter controls can't assess intent, interpret behavioral context, or flag the difference between an engineer doing their job and an engineer about to exfiltrate your codebase.

 Detecting insider threats requires a different approach: one built on data visibility, behavioral context, and identity awareness rather than network signals alone.
+This is especially true as AI tools introduce fast-moving data exfiltration pathways that operate entirely within normal user behavior.

 Insider threats don't fit a single mold.
 They're careless and calculated, temporary and tenured, well-meaning and vindictive.
 The only thing they have in common is access, and the damage they can do before they're caught.

-Better understand these insider threats and how to detect them before data exfiltration occurs with “The Risk You Already Trust: Managing Insider Threats at Scale.”
+Better understand these insider threats and how to detect them before data exfiltration occurs with"The Risk You Already Trust: Managing Insider Threats at Scale."

 .avif)